soulmachines/sm-web-component/rebuild/README.md

 ### Cypress

 It's best to use a (selector)[https://docs.cypress.io/guides/references/best-practices#Selecting-Elements] that is not brittle.
 You can use data attributes to select elements.
 These may need to be setup for the component.
 Look at the `<Text />` as an example.
-We use a data attribute that looks like `data-sm="yourSelector"`.
-This allows you to write selectors in your test like `cy.get('[data-sm=yourSelector]').click()`.
+We use a data attribute that looks like `data-sm-cy="yourSelector"`.
+This allows you to write selectors in your test like `cy.get('[data-sm-cy=yourSelector]').click()`.
 A nice side effect of this is that consumers of the web component can also target these selectors in CSS if they wish.

 ## Styling